cdefgah/bencoder4j/README.md

 }
 ```

 The provided use cases are the simplest ones.
-For more use cases inspect `tests` folder for the project.
+For more use cases look at the tests for the project.

 ## Licensing